oracle/cloudtestdrive/AppDev/cloud-native/helidon/setup/setup.md

   ![](images/52-eclipse-import-archive.png)

-  10. On the left menu chose `Downloads` then in the resulting list chose the download you just made - it should be called `helidon-labs-master.zip` Note that though the image here only shows a single file in your VM there may be other files depending on which other steps you have already done.
+  10. On the left menu chose `Downloads` then in the resulting list chose the download you just made - it should be called `helidon-labs-master.zip` Note that though the image here only shows a single file in your downloads there may be other files (the setup and DB wallet for example) depending on which other steps you have already done.

   11. Click the `Open` button